-- 11.1 The views of students and employers are actively sought and taken into account in the design, delivery and outcomes of the course. - 11.2 If a revalidation is to impact any existing students, those students must be informed of the proposed changes and be given ample time to provide their feedback and consent. - 11.3 Offer-holder applicants to a course undergoing revalidation must be informed of the proposed changes and be given ample time to provide their feedback and consent. - 11.4 In apprenticeship courses: - The course has been designed and developed in partnership with employers and other stakeholders (where applicable). - There are clear expectations around conducting regular tri-partite progress reviews.
+- 11.1 The views of students and employers are actively sought and taken into account in the design, delivery and outcomes of the course. - 11.2 If a revalidation is to impact any existing students, those students must be informed of the proposed changes and be given ample time to provide their feedback and consent. - 11.3 Offer-holder applicants to a course undergoing revalidation must be informed of the proposed changes and be given ample time to provide their feedback and consent. - 11.4 In apprenticeship courses: - The course has been designed and developed in partnership with employers and other stakeholders (where applicable) - There are clear expectations around conducting regular tri-partite progress reviews, monitoring the 20% off the job training requirement and preparing learners for end point assessment.